GaloisInc/pirate/spec/resources.rst

-All ``resource`` objects have a ``name`` field described below, and will typically have other fields depending on the type of the resource in the source (e.g. See `Channel Resources` for a list of channels).
+All ``resource`` objects have a ``name`` field described below, and will typically have other fields depending on the type of the resource in the source (e.g. See `Channel Resources` for a list).

 ``name``
     The user-defined name of the resource.
 This should match the name the user gave the resource in source-file annotations.
-Resources with the same name in multiple enclaves

 The application initialization will report an error if the YAML file contains a resource object with a name that is not in any enclave, or